 - Glass containers or jars for your candles.

 - A glass pyrex bowl with spout

 - A cookie sheet

-- Prepare your empty containers by hot glueing a wick in the center of the container and steadying it with a clothes pin.
-Place in the oven.
-(170F)
+- Prepare the empty containers by using a hot glue gun to glue the candle wick in the bottom of the jar or glass candle holder and steadying it with a clothes pin.

 - Create a double boiler by filling a medium sized pot 1/2 way full with water, place a glass pyrex bowl in the water.

-- Pour beeswax and coconut oil in a glass bowl and allow to fully melt. **keep heat to low-medium**
+- Pour beeswax and coconut oil in a glass bowl and allow to fully melt.
+Keep your stove top on low-medium heat.

-- Steady your wick and allow to cool, preferably in a warm (170F) oven.
+- Steady the wicks and let the wax cool, preferably in a warm (170F) oven. (see why below)